FastVM/paka/readme.md

-# Dext Language
+# Paka Language
-Dext is a fletchling programming language that features a simple dynamic type system, efficient virtual machine and javascript meets python syntax.
+Paka is a fletchling programming language that features a simple dynamic type system, efficient virtual machine and javascript meets python syntax.

 ## Types